-Electromagnetic compatibility (EMC) works to prevent issues such as EMI by correcting the operation of electronic devices that produce unintentional or potentially disruptive electromagnetic energy.
-EMC addresses three different types of problems:
+Electromagnetic compatibility (EMC) prevents EMI by correcting the operation of electronic devices that produce unintentional or potentially disruptive electromagnetic energy.

 Electromagnetic Interference and Radio Frequency Interference refer to different types of electronic-based interference produced by different types of devices.

 - Electromagnetic Interference (EMI) is produced by either non-radio electronics or other electronics and radio devices that do not receive EMI frequencies.

 - Radio Frequency Interference (RFI) is produced in electrical devices such as laptops, radios, and televisions that transmit and receive frequencies.

 EIS provides materials selection and die-cutting expertise for EMC/EMI/RFI shielding applications in electronics, including consumer electronics.
 These materials can be die-cut into components to protect sensitive electronics from internal emissions or to protect users from external device emissions.

 Electromagnetic shielding uses conductive or magnetic materials to block the field of electromagnetic energy in a given space—shielding designed to isolate electrical devices from their surroundings and minimize disruption from outside electromagnetic interruption.